UB-Mannheim/reichsanzeiger-nlp/docs/index.md

 * Gefängnis is not annotated
 * LOC.fac: Embassies are annotated if it is clear where they are and in which country they originate
 * LOC.fac: Stadt-Theater in city x are annotated with the following city, Stadt-Theater without a city are annotated alone, same procedure with Church in city x and branches of banks (e.g., Reichsbankstelle in...)
-* Yellowstone / Big Horn → LOC.phys without identifier
+* Yellowstone / Big Horn: LOC.phys without identifier
+* West indies is a Danish Colony in the Caribbean: annotated
+* Westaustralien is a state in Australia: annotated
+* Windsor is annotated as LOC.adm
+* El Salvador is annotated as LOC.adm
+* Vereinigte Staaten von Nordamerika, Etats Unis (franz.
+Name) is annotated as USA
+* Vereinigte Staaten are not annoted
+* Goldküste is annotated as LOC.adm
+* Rio is not annotated as Rio de Janerio

 #### Tricky cases for Location

 Kolonie Bourbon